 1. Module code: B19TVB08E

 2. Title: TOUR OPERATION AND EVENT ORGANISATION

 3. Credit points: 7

 4. Start term: Spring

 5. Module leader: Beatrix Lányi, Dr.

 6. Accredited by:

 7. Module restrictions:

 Pre-requisite

 Programme restrictions BSc in Tourism and Catering

 Level restrictions

 Other restrictions or

 requirements

 8. Aims:

-The aim of the subject is to le t students know the following:
+The aim of the subject is to le et students know the following:

-tour organisations, organisations of inbound and outbound tours.
-Preparatory phase: assessment of the demand, programme planning.
+tour organisations, organisation t, tour operators and travel agencies in tourism.
+Process of ons of inbound and outbound tours.
+Preparatory phase: programme planning.
 Making of pre-calculations.
+Types of

-Types of contracts to be made with service providers, methods of payment.
+contracts to be made with service providers, methods of payment.
 Sales, the role and creation of catalogues.
 What is to be done prior to departure (administration, travel documents), implementation of the tour, keeping in touch with tour guides and local guides.
 Last minute and joker tours.
 Settling of the bills: post-calculation and evaluation.
 Sales of transport tickets (flight tickets, railway tickets).
 Mediation of accommodations and money exchange.
 Role and forms of travel insurances.
 Types and special features of tourism events.
 Tasks in organisation of programmes.

 Students get to know the tasks of tour organising companies, the process of the compilation and organisation of travel programmes.
 In addition to theory they also get practical skills in the organisation of the tasks related to the organisation of outbound and inbound tours.
-Students get to know the operation of a travel agency, become able to
+Students get to know the operation of a travel agency, become able to carry out the daily routine tasks of travel agencies.

-9. carry out the daily routine task They also get to know the fea organisational tasks. ks of travel agencies.
-Itures of events relevant for tourism and the related